Training for Faculty Teaching Online or Hybrid Courses

 Members of the Marywood faculty whose teaching load includes online or hybrid coursework shall be required to complete training that addresses online teaching techniques and pedagogy with online course design.
 This training can be completed through Educational Technology Services’ (ETS) iTeach@MU Online Pedagogy Institute (OPI) programming.
 The OPI provided by ETS is offered in an asynchronous, interactive, instructor facilitated workshop.
 The content for this workshop is cultivated by the ETS department in conjunction with trained and experienced online faculty and with the approval of content by the Online Teaching Advisory Board (OTAB).
 Faculty members will receive a badge for completing this training.

-If formal training has been completed through a well-known organization such as the Online Learning Consortium or at a prior institution, the faculty member may submit a request for exemption to the Associate Director of ETS.
-These submissions will be evaluated by the Associate Director ETS in concurrence with the Director of the CTTL on a case-by-case basis; training through ETS may still be required dependent upon alignment of prior trainings with OPI objectives.
+If formal training has been completed through a well-known organization such as the Online Learning Consortium or at a prior institution, the faculty member may submit a request for exemption to their respective Chair.
+Chairs shall consult the Associate Director of ETS in concurrence with the Director of the CTTL to determine if an exemption will be given.
+Exemptions are made on a case-by-case basis; training through ETS may still be required dependent upon alignment of prior training with OPI objectives.
+Prior to finalizing an exemption, Chairs shall consult with their respective Deans.
+If an exemption is granted, the Chair must notify the Dean.

 iTeach@MU [Online Basics] Certificate